Research design

-Research design refers to the overall strategy utilized to carry out research that defines a succinct and logical plan to tackle established research question(s) through the collection, interpretation, analysis, and discussion of data.
+Research design refers to the overall strategy utilized to answer research questions.
+A research design typically outlines the theories and models underlying a project; the research question(s) of a project; a strategy for gathering data and information; and a strategy for producing answers from the data.
+A strong research design yields valid answers to research questions while weak designs yield unreliable, imprecise or irrelevant answers.

 Incorporated in the design of a research study will depend on the standpoint of the researcher over their beliefs in the nature of knowledge (see epistemology) and reality (see ontology), often shaped by the disciplinary areas the researcher belongs to.

 The design of a study defines the study type (descriptive, correlational, semi-experimental, experimental, review, meta-analytic) and sub-type (e.g., descriptive-longitudinal case study), research problem, hypotheses, independent and dependent variables, experimental design, and, if applicable, data collection methods and a statistical analysis plan.
 A research design is a framework that has been created to find answers to research questions.

 Design types and sub-types

 There are many ways to classify research designs.
 Nonetheless, the list below offers a number of useful distinctions between possible research designs.
-A research design is an arrangement of conditions or collection.
+A research design is an arrangement or collection of conditions.